 It's crucial to say that not all flexible booking policies are very flexible.
 Which? has examined hundreds of policies and found some have restrictions or gaps that will leave you out of pocket when you need to change your trip.
 Some won't offer refunds or rebooking even if your destination requires travellers to quarantine. others don't allow you to rebook if the country goes on the red list, and some won't let you cancel even if test and trace tell you to self-isolate.

-Below we have detailed the policies of providers rated most highly by customers in our annual holiday company survey, along with other large firms you may be considering booking a trip with.
+Below we have detailed the policies of providers rated most highly by customers in our annual holiday company survey, along with the ten biggest package providers (according to the Civil Aviation Authority) that you may be considering booking a trip with.